kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension-anatomy/_index.md

 description: Describes how the Hello World extension works.
 ---

-In the previous section, the KubeSphere web console runs locally and the extension is loaded properly.
+In the previous section, you have learned how to run the KubeSphere web console locally and load the extension.
 This topic describes how the extension works.

-The Hello World extension provides the following features:
+When loading the Hello World extension, it performs the following three key tasks, which are critical to the development of KubeSphere extensions.

 1. Register a menu button on the top navigation bar for quick access to the pages of the extension.
 2. Add an independent page route.
 When a user visits `http://localhost:8000/hello-world`, an extension page can be rendered correctly.
 3. Implement the extension pages.

-These three features are crucial for developing a KubeSphere extension.
-Let's take a closer look at the file structure and source code of the Hello World extension to learn more about how these features are implemented.
+Let's take a deeper look at the file structure and source code of the Hello World extension to learn more about how these features are implemented.

-**Directory for the extension**
+### Directory structure

 ```bash
 $ tree extensions/hello-world